Core banking software for fintech start-ups. How to choose it the right way?

 The most interesting projects in this area include:

-Start path created by Mastercard operator
+Start path created by Mastercard operator,

 Accelpoint co-created by Santander Cosumer Bank SA.,